Mentalab-hub/explorepy/docs/usage.rst

 * ``-i`` or ``--inputfile``  Name of the input file
 * ``-ow`` or ``--overwrite`` Overwrite already existing files with the same name.

+.. note:: For devices with firmware version 2.1.1 and lower, explorepy v0.5.0 has to be used to convert binary files.

 **bin2edf**
 Takes a Binary file and converts it to 2 EDF files (ExG and orientation - markers will be written in ExG file).
 The data is actually recorded in BDF+ format (in 24-bit resolution).